-The sample was drawn proportional to the population and the country was stratified by region and by population size strata.
+The sample was drawn proportional to the population and the country was stratified by population size strata.

-Exclusions: None Design effect: 1.41
+Exclusions: None Design effect: 1.23

 Weighting

 Post-stratification weights are provided.
 Population statistics are used to weight the data by gender, age, and, where reliable data are available, education or socioeconomic status.